-The services are provided at no cost to individuals who do not have the resources to cover the costs of quality counseling.
+The services are provided at no cost or low cost to individuals who do not have the resources to cover the costs of quality counseling.
 The goal is to help vulnerable individuals and families overcome their emotional challenges and learn techniques for resilience.

 “The program reaches those who otherwise might not have access to quality counseling services,” said program director Christine Dietz, Ph.D., L.I.S.W, the Center’s Director of Clinical Training.
-“We are thrilled to partner with Grace UMC to provide services to people in need.”
+“We are thrilled to partner with Grace UMC and Trinity/Los Americas United Methodist Church to provide services to people in need.”

 On site coordination is provided by Nathan DeLange, L.I.S.W. and youth minister at Grace UMC.
 Services are provided by two masters-level students in the counseling profession who participate in the Center’s graduate clinical training program directed by Dr. Dietz.
 Clinical supervision is provided by licensed, experienced therapists at the Center.
 Therapeutic approaches include play, art and talk.
 Specialties include serving domestic violence survivors, refugee families, and addiction issues.
 Counseling sessions are provided one day per week, increasing as needed, and as resources allow.